 5 smart ways to invest your stimulus check

-In response to the COVID-19 pandemic, Congress is sending out another round of stimulus checks to eligible Americans.
-If you don’t immediately need it to cover necessities, you can invest it and watch it grow.
+In response to the COVID-19 pandemic, Congress sent out three rounds of stimulus checks to eligible individuals and households.
+If you don’t immediately need the money to cover necessities, consider investing.

-Before investing your stimulus check, you need to open a brokerage account.
+Before you invest your stimulus check, you need to open a brokerage account.
 Some of the top online brokers require little to no minimum deposits, charge low fees and let you invest in a variety of assets.
 Here are some investments to get you started.